 - Best all-around accommodation – Clubhouse Hotel & Suites

 - The best activity for kids – SD Discovery Center & Aquarium

 - The best activity for adults – Cultural Heritage Center

 - Best nightlife – St Charles Lounge

 If you’re looking for a nature getaway, you’ll want to check out LaFramboise Island Nature Area in Pierre, South Dakota.
 This pristine area along the Missouri River is perfect for hiking, boating, biking, fishing, picnicking, hunting, and kayaking.

 Touring the lovely LaFramboise Island is free.
-And, you can visit any time as the island is open throughout the year.
-Some of the ADA Accessible amenities for the physically challenged include fishing piers, picnic tables, and Group picnic shelters.
+And you can visit any time as the island is open throughout the year.
+Some ADA Accessible amenities for the physically challenged include fishing piers, picnic tables, and Group picnic shelters.

-Other amenities for all visitors include boat ramps, drinking water, picnic table, vault toilets, shore fishing access, hiking & biking trails.
-If you’re planning a trip to Pierre, don’t miss a nature expedition to this island.
+Other amenities for all visitors include boat ramps, drinking water, picnic table, vault toilets, shore fishing access, hiking and biking trails.
+If you plan a trip to Pierre, don’t miss a nature expedition to this island.